CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 ## JSX

-As you can see, React is already helping us a bit by cleaning up some of the verbose vanilla JS APIs.
+React is already helping us a bit by cleaning up some of the verbose vanilla JS APIs.
 However in a typical React application you would still use a _lot_ of the `React.createElement` function.
 To improve the developer experience the React team developed **JSX**.

-JSX is a simple syntax _sugar_ that looks like HTML, but is actually converted to the `React.createElement` function when you run it.
+JSX is a syntax _sugar_ that looks like HTML, but is actually converts to the `React.createElement` function when you run it.

 Using JSX ([interactive version](https://jsbin.com/rideris/edit?html,output)):